fuzzywalrus/Photoshop-FavIcon-Action/ReadMe.md

 For IE 10 and older browsers, you will still need to create a favicon.ico.
 If you elect to include a favicon.ico, currently safari will default to the favicon.ico over the PNG.
 I highly recommend following [How to Create Retina-Caliber Favicons](https://daringfireball.net/2013/01/retina_favicons) to preserve retina icons for Safari.

+Google also has declarations in a manifest.json file, [Web App Manifest](https://developers.google.com/web/fundamentals/web-app-manifest/).

 ### Don't forget OpenGraph images & Twitter Card images